aidenchia/esc-proj/README.md

 ```bash
 pytest --numSubjects=x
 ```
 where x can be any value you want.
+To get a successful test result, you should pass x equal to the number of subjects in the database.